MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-use-cases.md

     }
     ```

-* Deduplicate records in a table using [`take_any()` (aggregation function)](../../query/take-any-aggfunction.md).
+* **Deduplicate records:** Deduplicate records in a table using [`take_any()` (aggregation function)](../../query/take-any-aggfunction.md).
 For example, create a materialized view that deduplicates the source table based on the `EventId` column, using a lookback of 6 hours.
 Records will be deduplicated against only records ingested 6 hours before current records.

     ```kusto
     .create materialized-view with(lookback=6h) DeduplicatedTable on table T